ReactTraining/react-workshop/app-react-router-framework/LESSONS/02-loaders/practice/GUIDE.md

 ## Task 1

-In your routes folder, you have two pages for a home page and a `/products` page.
-Each uses the same layout.
-Right now, there is a loader in each of the pages to get product data.
+In your routes folder, you have two pages `home.tsx` and `products-home.tsx`.
+Each uses the same layout called `products-layout.tsx`.
+Right now, there is a loader in all three of these and all of they fetch an array of products.
 Your first task is to move that fetch for product data up into the layout so we don't write the logic twice and fetch the data twice when we navigate between pages.
+Just to be clear, this means we will not have a need for any loader except for in the `products-layout.tsx` file after your refactor.

-The layout already fetches brands so you'll need to run the promise for `getBrands()` and `getProducts` in parallel and return both results:
+The layout fetches brands too so you'll need to run the promise for `getBrands()` and `getProducts` in parallel and return both results:

 ```js
 const [a, b] = await Promise.all([getA(), getB()])